-It shows the basic information of the Storage Service, including the information of the host, the number of leaders, the distribution of partitions, and the distribution of leaders.
+It shows the basic information of the Storage Service, including the information of the host, the commit ID of versions, the number of leaders, the distribution of partitions, and the distribution of leaders.

 • Partition Info

 You can check the information of partitions in different graph spaces.
 The descriptions are as follows.